Fiona Foley

 Cruel and unusual punishment: Art and violence, La Trobe University Art Museum, Melbourne

-2007 Global Feminisms: New Directions in Contemporary Art, Brooklyn Museum, New York, USA
+Global Feminisms: New Directions in Contemporary Art, Brooklyn Museum, NY, USA

-No Laughing Matter, Hood Museum of Art, Dartmouth College, Hanover, New Hampshire, USA
+No Laughing Matter, Hood Museum of Art, Dartmouth College, Hanover, NH, USA

 Fifteen Years of Urban Art Projects, QUT Art Museum, Brisbane